College Planning Checklist for Parents

 Starting a Savings Plan

-As prices continue to soar, it’s easy to become worried about how your child will pay for college or that they will have to take out a crushing amount of student loans in order to pay for the college of their dreams.
+As prices continue to soar, it’s easy to become worried about how your child will pay for college or that they will have to take out a crushing amount of student debt in order to pay for the college of their dreams.

 With this reality top-of-mind, it’s wise to start saving for your child’s college tuition and fees.
 But, while many parents may have the best intention of helping their children pay for their college expenses, they often fail to prepare.